divorced couple

 Always Mom, Forever Dad

-A wonderfully reassuring book for kids whose parents are separating or divorcing.
+A wonderfully reassuring book for kids whose parents are separating.
 No matter what is happening between mom and dad, they will always love their child unconditionally.
 Living in two separate homes can be difficult and lead to feelings of instability.
 This heartwarming book provides reassurance for children that, despite all of the other changes, the one constant is their parents' love for them.

 Living with Mom and Living with Dad